swarajyarobotech/Raspberry-Pi/README.md

 # Raspberry-Pi
-This Includes Complete Details and Codes of Raspberry Pi Sensors and Various Projects made on it
+<h2>This Includes Projects made by Swarajya Robotech team Based on Raspberry Pi</h2>